 It is often used by freelancers to outsource & execute time-bound tasks to get track of billable hours, the same way work from home monitoring solution calculates the time of the team whether they are working or away from the system.

 It’s a basic remote work monitoring system and the first feature companies seek when looking for employee monitoring setups to onboard their hybrid working teams.
 The digital check-in/check-out feature tracks the time when the hybrid workforce starts & ends their day.

-Using DeskTrack, companies can monitor daily, weekly, and monthly attendance vs tasks completed with 100% transparency.
+Using DeskTrack, companies can monitor daily, weekly, and hybrid work monitoring attendance vs tasks completed with 100% transparency.
 Check out other required solutions here.

-To get the work insights an activity logger must be used which keep the log of all the activities performed by the team with the time, this log helps in analyzing employees behavior at work, on which tasks they are spending time assigned or unassigned ones or simply putting efforts on activities which will not add any value.
+To get work insights an activity logger must be used which keeps a log of all the activities performed by the team with the time, this log helps in analyzing employee’s behavior at work, on which tasks they are spending time assigned or unassigned ones or simply putting efforts on activities which will not add any value.

 Make it a habit to check the work insights, analyze where the team is, and help them out to give quality work & achieve the desired outputs.